anomen-s/anomen-overlay/www-apps/pmwiki/cookbook/AesCrypt/readme.txt

 @]

 !!!Supported browsers
-This recipe should work in all current browsers (as of end of 2012) with JavaScript support.
+This recipe should work in all current browsers (as of end of 2013) with JavaScript support.
 It was successfully tested on:
 * Windows (IE, Firefox, Opera, Chrome)
-* Linux (Firefox, Opera, Chromium)
+* Linux (Firefox, Opera, Chromium, Midori)
 * Android (Opera Mini 7.5 !!!
 This browser sends password to Opera servers !!!)

 !!!Java testing application